 Decide if you want to see a counselor through the Employee Assistance Program (EAP) or the medical plan.

 - EAP is intended to be short-term and does not usually focus on completely resolving mental health conditions.
 Rather, they help to identify and assess the concerns affecting your work or home life, provide solution-focused counseling, and refer to other treatment options if needed.
-You have six sessions every six months at no cost.

 - Counseling through the medical plan can be short-term or long-term to help you resolve issues affecting your mental health or your daily life at work and home.
 You pay a 10% co-insurance and there is no deductible.